woodenzen/JAMM425-Magazine-Feature-Writing/content/1-wrjournal.md

 ---
 title: Write Right Journal
-nav: Journal
+nav: Write Right Journal
 description: >
-    This text is a "section description".
-Below is "section topics", followed by an example section video embed.
-This page details how to write content pages and add interest with includes.
+    Writing and editing tips and tricks gleaned from reading and guest lectures.
 ---

-Subatomic: Writing and editing tips and tricks.

 # Lede
 Great writing tips come from anywhere.

 ----------------------------------

 #### Oct 22
 - Multiple nut graphs with short words can be used to spell out the story.
 - Hyperlink embedded in the story.